SpaceNetLab/StarPerf_Simulator/README.md

 "Newspace" mega-constellations, such as StarLink and OneWeb are gaining tremendous popularity, with the promising potential to provide high-capacity and low-latency communication globally.
 However, very little is known about the architecture and performance of such emerging systems, the workload they have to face, as well as the impact of topological options on the attainable network performance.

 Therefore, we have developed and implemented StarPerf, a mega-constellation performance simulation platform that enables constellation manufacturers and content providers to estimate and understand the achievable performance under a variety of constellation options.
-The proposed platform integrates three key techniques: (1) performance simulation for mega-constellation, which captures the impact of the inherent high mobility in satellite networks and profiles the area-to-area attainable network performance; (2) constellation scaling, which synthesizes various topological options by scaling the space resource (e.g. number of satellite, link availability and capacity), and enables exploration on multiple operating conditions that can not be easily reproduced; (3) security simulation for LEO satellite networks, which is based on attack modeling and numerical simulation.
+The proposed platform integrates four key techniques: (1) **performance simulation for mega-constellation**, which captures the impact of the inherent high mobility in satellite networks and profiles the area-to-area attainable network performance; (2) **constellation scaling**, which synthesizes various topological options by scaling the space resource (e.g. number of satellite, link availability and capacity), and enables exploration on multiple operating conditions that can not be easily reproduced; (3) **constellation visualization**, which leverages Cesium to render mainstream LEO constellations in a highly interactive and realistic 3D environment; (4) **security simulation for LEO satellite networks**, which is based on attack modeling and numerical simulation.
 We have added traffic plugins and communication energy consumption plugins to StarPerf, and used it to reproduce the link flooding attack proposed in [Time-varying Bottleneck Links in LEO Satellite Networks: Identification, Exploits, and Countermeasures](https://www.ndss-symposium.org/ndss-paper/time-varying-bottleneck-links-in-leo-satellite-networks-identification-exploits-and-countermeasures/)(NDSS 25) and the energy drain attack proposed in [Energy Drain Attack in Satellite Internet Constellations](https://ieeexplore.ieee.org/document/10188709)(IWQoS 23).

 This page introduces the basic usage of our StarPerf tool.
 If you have any questions on StarPerf, please do not hesitate to contact us.
 (Email: [houyn24@mails.tsinghua.edu.cn](mailto:houyn24@mails.tsinghua.edu.cn), [ZhifengHan.mail@gmail.com](mailto:Zhifenghan.mail@gmail.com), [zeqilai@tsinghua.edu.cn](mailto:zeqilai@tsinghua.edu.cn), [lijh19@mails.tsinghua.edu.cn](mailto:lijh19@mails.tsinghua.edu.cn))